-DESpec would be a multi-fiber spectrometer that uses the same mechanical structure and most of the same corrector optics as DECam, thereby achieving a substantial cost savings compared to an ab-initio instrument.
-The instrument would be able to observe ~4000 targets simultaneously over a 3.8 sq. deg. field of view.
+DESpec will be a multi-fiber spectrometer that uses the same mechanical structure and most of the same corrector optics as DECam, thereby achieving a substantial cost savings compared to an ab-initio instrument.
+The instrument will be able to observe ~4000 targets simultaneously over a 3.8 sq. deg. field of view.
 As we are still exploring the science and survey requirements at this time, we are considering two designs.
-The first design is a single-arm spectrograph with a wavelength range 550<<950 nm.
+The first is a single-arm spectrograph with a wavelength range 550<<950 nm.
 The second is a two-arm (dichroic) spectrograph in which the blue side has wavelength range 480<<780 nm and the red side covers 750<<1050 nm.
-For the single arm or the red arm of the two arm design, the spare DECam CCDs could be used.
+For the single arm or the red arm of the two-arm design, the spare DECam CCDs could be used.
 We are also investigating the value of including an Atmospheric Dispersion Corrector (ADC).
 DESpec would be interchangeable with DECam in an acceptably short time.
-For our reference design we are adopting the two arm design without an ADC.
+For our reference design we are adopting the two-arm design without an ADC.
 More detailed descriptions of each design are presented below.

-4.1 DESpec Optical Corrector Design
+4.A DESpec Optical Corrector Design

 The DECam optical corrector was designed to make excellent images in individual filter bandpasses, but refocus was allowed, and lateral chromatic aberrations were controlled only within each bandpass.
 The 5-element DECam corrector optics produces a flat focal plane with a clear aperture radius of 225.54 mm.
 It has an f/2.9 beam that has 3.8 degrees of non-telecentricity at the edge of the focal plane.
 It also uses a filter-changer with 13 mm-thick filters.
 The DECam lenses are called “C1” (the largest, furthest from the focal plane) through “C5”.
 C5 is the final DECam optical element and is also the imager Dewar window, so it travels with DECam when it is removed from the telescope.
 C1 through C4 would remain in the prime focus cage during an instrument swap of DECam with DESpec.
 As of this writing (August 2012), the assembled and aligned DECam corrector optics have been installed and aligned on the Blanco telescope.